 Who would have thought that an area of historic Native American mounds would be such an interesting experience?
-That’s exactly what we thought before heading to Ocmulgee National Monument in the heart of Macon, Georgia.
+That’s exactly what we thought before heading to Ocmulgee Mounds National Historical Park (formerly Ocmulgee National Monument) in the heart of Macon, Georgia.
 If you are looking to find the best things to do in Macon, this is certainly one of the more popular choices and with good reason.

 When you first hear about a bunch of grass mounds providing an intriguing spectacle, you could be forgiven for wondering why on earth you would waste your time here.
 After spending some time exploring the area it’s certainly an interesting reflection on American history that has been preserved.

-You may be wondering how we stumbled across the Ocmulgee National Monument?
+You may be wondering how we stumbled across the Ocmulgee Mounds National Historical Park?
 After leaving Atlanta en route to Jacksonville, Florida, we headed down I-75 knowing that we would pass through the city of Macon, GA.

-A quick Google search led us to believe that Ocmulgee National Monument was worth exploring so we took the short drive from the interstate to find out what this was all about.
+A quick Google search led us to believe that Ocmulgee Mounds National Historical Park was worth exploring so we took the short drive from the interstate to find out what this was all about.

-The history of Ocmulgee National Monument is what makes this such an intriguing place to explore.
+The history of Ocmulgee Mounds National Historical Park is what makes this such an intriguing place to explore.
 When you hear that this place dates back 17,000 years and is a prehistoric American Indian site, if you are an avid historian or archaeological guru, this place is certainly an attractive spot to visit.

 Ocmulgee National Monument protects and preserves “Lands commonly known as the Old Ocmulgee Fields”